 Emergency Vehicles Have the Right of Way in Arizona

-Drivers react in various ways to fire engines, ambulances and other emergency vehicles with flashing lights and sirens on.
+Drivers react in various ways to fire engines, ambulances and other emergency vehicles with flashing lights and sirens activated.
 Some drivers pull off the road.
 Others steer to the right side of the road and slow or stop.
 Some drivers stop and remain where they are in the roadway, while a few continue to drive as if conditions were normal.
-These drivers place others at increased risk of an injury accident.
+These drivers place others at increased risk of an accident.

 There is a proper driving procedure to use when emergency vehicles approach you.
 This procedure is required by Arizona law.
 Failure to observe it may result in a traffic citation.